Rainymood/rainymood.github.io/_pages/projects.md

 <img src="/assets/teasers/teaser-feedback.gif" style="max-height: 400px">

 I built a small tool to quickly give and receive feedback.
 View the website at [www.feedbackgoat.com](https://feedbackgoat.com/).
 In this project I learned about:

-* Django (url dispatcher, data models, user auth, and much more)
-* Postgresql and sqlite
-* Serving a website to users on production

 **Technologies**: Python, Django, Postgresql, Bootstrap